alantech/marsha/README.md

 Before generating any code, the compiler runs a sanity check that the definition is self-consistent, and prints warnings about significant ambiguities to `stderr` that could result in differently-behaving code between generation runs.
 Warnings are always shown while compiling, like a conventional compiler's; `--no-warn` suppresses them, but the check itself still runs and still fails the compile when the definition contradicts itself.

 The compiler then generates a test suite for the definition — the *oracle* — anchored to the description and examples in the `.mrsh` file, and only then generates the implementation to satisfy it.
 The implementation is written against this fixed oracle rather than the two being generated independently and reconciled afterwards.

+During the code and test generation stages, the LLM has a simple *fake terminal* for looking up information it does not have — typically the current API of a third-party library the program depends on.
+If the LLM decides it needs more information, it ends its response with one or more command lines beginning with `$` (today: `$ web-search "search terms"` and `$ view-web-page "https://url"`); the compiler executes the command(s) and feeds the results back into a follow-up LLM call, repeating until the LLM produces its final output with no pending command.
+The command set lives in [`marsha/tools.py`](./marsha/tools.py) and is easy to extend; the MCP standard is deliberately out of scope. `--no-tool-use` disables the interface.
 When a generated implementation fails the oracle, the compiler diagnoses whether the fault lies in the implementation or in a test: a faulty implementation is fixed directly, while a test that over-specifies or contradicts the definition is corrected through a separate, spec-anchored pass that must justify every change against the definition and will not weaken a test that is actually correct.
 The implementation is never allowed to edit the tests, and the tests are only ever edited by that spec-anchored path, so a correct test is never bent to match a buggy implementation.

 The TDD methodology above (sanity check, oracle-first generation, diagnose→fix routing, persona review loops) is target-language-agnostic: the language-specific steps — prompts, artifact naming and layout, output validation, linting, formatting, test execution, and the runnable-CLI step — are delegated to a **language backend** in [`marsha/backends/`](./marsha/backends/), selected with `--target`.
 Only the Python backend is wired today; the registry and dispatch are ready for additional targets.